thisisvk45/Job-Recommendation-System/README.md

 - **Similarity Calculation:** TF-IDF Vectorizer, CountVectorizer, and KNN models are used to calculate similarities between the CV text and job descriptions.
 - **Weighted Scoring:** Final recommendations are based on a weighted combination of similarity scores.

+## Data Availability

+The job data used for this project was scraped using Selenium.
+However, due to various reasons, I am not sharing the scraped data or the code used for web scraping.
+Instead, I have provided a sample dataset (`job_recommendations.csv`) that can be used for basic tasks and testing the application.

 ## File Structure

 ```
 Job-Recommendation-System/
 │
 ├── app.py                # Main application file
-├── job_recommendations.csv  # Job data used for recommendations
+├── job_recommendations.csv  # Sample job data used for recommendations
 ├── requirements.txt      # Python dependencies
 ├── README.md             # Project documentation
 └── .gitignore            # Files and directories to ignore in Git